grantbow/fit/README.md

           Generates an Identifier.

 Other issue systems may use databases, hidden directories or hidden branches.
-While these may be useful techniques in certain circumstances this seems to unnecessarily obfuscate access.
+While these may be useful techniques in certain circumstances they obfuscate access to the data.

 Tags have been significantly enhanced since they were originally implemented.
 Using the above options the default behavior of boolean present/not present